HenrikMoe/Service-Infrastructure/README.md

 ## On Premise Infrastructure

-Baker Tilly spreadsheet service provider
+cli spreadsheet service provider for onprem use

 # Hardware